 New machine makes customised packaging for online orders

-Author: Sandra Martinsson, PR & Communications Manager, JYSK Sverige
+Author: Sandra Martinsson, Communications Manager, JYSK Sverige

 Since May, JYSK has been making customised packaging for online orders.
 Minimising air in the packages helps make transport both safer and more environmentally friendly.